-Magnetic particle testing (MT) can identify defects (such as cracks) at or near the surface of metals.
+Magnetic particle testing (MT) identifies defects (such as cracks) at or near the surface of metals.
 This method uses ferrous magnetic shavings coupled with the application of a magnetic field.
-When magnetic flux is introduced to the shavings, defects can be revealed.
-MT can only be used for ferrous materials, but can detect defects near the surface in addition to surface level defects.
+When magnetic flux encounters shavings, discontinuities in the flux pattern reveal defects.
+MT applies only to ferrous materials and detects defects near the surface in addition to surface-level defects.

 Radiographic Testing (RT)

 Radiography (RT) uses radioactive isotopes to determine the internal soundness of welds.
-Radiography can provide a permanent film record of weld quality It is widely used to locate leaks in welds and can be applied to nonferrous materials where magnetic particle inspection would be useless.
+Radiography provides a permanent film record of weld quality.
+It locates leaks in welds and nonferrous materials where magnetic particle inspection would be useless.
 This testing method usually requires access to both sides of the welded joint.
-Although this is a slow and expensive method of nondestructive testing, RT is one of the most highly valued, versatile and widely accepted of all methods.
+Although a slow and expensive process of nondestructive testing, RT remains one of the most highly valued, versatile, and widely accepted of all methods.

 Ultrasonic Testing (UT)